angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 ```

 With this setup, both `title` and `rating` reset when `book` changes, helping to keep data synchronized in cases where the structure of state is hierarchical or dependent on specific identifiers.
-While the `linkedSignal` makes sure that the data resets when necessary, we can still update our local state directly.
+While the Linked Signal makes sure that the data resets when necessary, we can still update our local state directly.
 In this example we update `rating` locally and communicate the change back to the parent component.
+Since we don't need to modify the `title` within the component, a simple computed signal fulfils this task.

 ### Synchronizing Server-Data for Client-Side Edits

-`linkedSignal` can also help when dealing with data from a server that we want to edit locally.
+A Linked Signal can also help when working with server data that needs to be edited locally.
-If we're fetching data from an API but need to allow changes on the client side, we can use `linkedSignal` to keep local edits in sync with the original server data.
+If we're fetching data from an API but need to allow changes on the client side, we can use `linkedSignal()` to keep local edits in sync with the original server data.
 Here is an example that uses some books from our API: